-The purpose of the Science Undergraduate Research Fellowships (SURF) Program is to encourage Honors College students to work with a mentor from the science, technology, engineering, or mathematics fields on a joint project in the mentor's discipline area.
+In contrast, the purpose of the Science Undergraduate Research Fellowships (SURF) Program is to encourage Honors College students to work with a mentor from the science, technology, engineering, or mathematics fields on a joint project in the mentor's discipline area.

 The student should have active and substantial intellectual input to the direction and focus of the project.
 Ideally, the student's contributions would be sufficient enough to warrant co-authorship on any resulting publications.
 Frequently students are able to become co-authors on published work.

 Please note, all students are required to attend a workshop each time they plan to submit a grant application (even if the application is for a renewal of an existing grant).
-In addition, all students are required to schedule an individual meeting with Dr. Alexander after attending the workshop.
-There is an appointment book outside of Dr. Alexander’s office.
-Grant meetings cannot be scheduled through Genbook or any other electronic method, students will need to sign up in the appointment book on the table outside of Room 224, Harper College.

 The SURF and Exploration Scholars Programs were designed to allow Honors College students to work with a mentor on a project in the mentor’s discipline.
 Ideally, projects will be initiated by the student or conceived jointly by the student and mentor.
 For students in the early stages of their development as scholars, however, their work may serve to directly facilitate the mentor’s ongoing research.
 While a student’s project may directly contribute to the mentor’s research, it must always be remembered that it is the student’s project, not the mentor’s; the student should have a clear sense of involvement and ownership.
 Honors College Research Grants are for undergraduate research, not work-study or student employment.